cabalism/cabal-website/index.md

 ## Extra Dependencies

 Extra dependencies are a Stack concept that doesn't really exist in Cabal.
-These are exact versions of packages that a project dependends on that are not included with the resolver in use (`snapshot` is a synonym of `resolver`).
+These are exact versions of packages that a project depends on that are not included with the resolver in use (`snapshot` is a synonym of `resolver`).
 Here are Stack's own extra dependencies: